polterguy/phosphorusfive/README.md

 ## License

-Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that a proprietary enabling license are available for a fee.
+Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that a proprietary enabling license is available for a fee.

 * [Download and install Phosphorus Five here](https://github.com/polterguy/phosphorusfive/releases)